aloha-fim/kam_second/README.md

 - Azure Cloud

 ```
+"The marathon is not really about the marathon - it's about the shared struggle.
+And it's not only the marathon but the training."
+-Bill Buffum, Boulder Road Runners

-- App to show records of the Zurich marathon, showing running times as measure to improve performance.
+- App to show more than just records of running times of the Zurich marathon.

 - Azure AI is introduced to improve the "mental" aspect of running a marathon.
-- A feature of uplifting and inspiration quotes was attached to the original dataset,
-as an example on how each runner could provide a reason for running the race.
+- A feature of uplifting and inspiration quotes is attached to the original dataset, on how each runner provides their reason for running the race.

 - This feature was embedded with Azure AI in python and postgres to provide recommendations
-for potential runners on how to succeed.
+for current and potential runners on how to succeed.

+- Runners can query what in their mind is causing a roadblock.
+Azure AI will recommend runners who feel the same way
+and share their guidance to push through the mental challenge.

 # Motivation for App

-- 2 days ago I was involved in a bicycle accident and it me in a tough spot.
+- 2 days ago I was involved in a bicycle accident and it put me in a tough spot.

 - I needed a reason to Motivate and push through the challenges of doubt and injury.